 The event was so cataclysmic that the ash cloud formed of what was left of the island of Thira circled the Earth for two years, according to ancient writers, plunging the Earth into a period of global cooling.

-With its elegant three and four-story buildings edged with colored stones, resplendent public art, including frescoes, which bear witness to a highly-developed, and elegant culture, this begs the question of whether the island of Santorini was in fact Atlantis—the fabled city of great beauty that sank beneath the waves.
+With its elegant three and four-story buildings edged with colored stones, and resplendent public art, including frescoes, which bear witness to a highly-developed, and elegant culture, this begs the question of whether the island of Santorini was in fact Atlantis—the fabled city of great beauty that sank beneath the waves.

 Was Santorini the same place that Plato wrote about which was punished for its hubris 1000 years before the Acropolis was built?

-The question may never be answered to everyone’s satisfaction, but the evidence is mounting that this may actually be true.
+The question may never be answered to everyone’s satisfaction, but the evidence is mounting that this may be true.

 Plato, in his writings “Timaeus” and “Critias,” described the beauties of the once great and militarily powerful island, whose inhabitants became so enamored with themselves and so arrogant that the gods destroyed the city as punishment.

 The brilliant Ancient Greek philosopher stated that the city once even besieged Athens itself with its naval forces, but the Athenians effectively repelled the attack; the island nation was subsequently punished by the gods for its hubris, sinking underneath the waves of the Aegean.

 A recent documentary airing on the Discovery Channel as part of its series Blowing Up History says that the ancient lost city of Atlantis may indeed have been the Greek island of Santorini.

 Covered by 200 feet of ash from the volcanic explosion, unfathomable artistic riches of extravagant wealth have been unearthed recently in Akrotiri on the southern tip of the island.
 These have offered up yet more tantalizing clues as to Santorini’s real identity.